WiTNY-Summer-Guild-2018/witny-summer-guild-2018.github.io/tuesday.md

 This is a lot more complicated than it *might* seem at first...

+### What's going to happen today

+* You'll receive a challenge question
+* Dive into the challenge: what does it really mean?
+* Building questions - what's a good question?
+* Framing questions - how do you ask strangers?
+* Go out into Times Square, ask questions and take notes!
+* Return for lunch
+* Analyze the data you got and add your own transportation thoughts and data
+* Gather data to focus on a problem that you'll take to tomorrow!

 ### **YOUR CHALLENGE:**
 ### *How might we make transportation in New York City better?*